criome/lojix/readme.md

-# Clojix
+# Lojix
-Nix from Clojure, and the basis for ClojixOS, an upcoming fork of [NixOS][3].
+Nix from Clojure, and the basis for LojixOS, an upcoming fork of [NixOS][3].

 ## Attributions